vanilla-reforged/wordpress-cms-vmangos-docker/README.md

 ### Preface

-This a simple CMS solution for vanilla wow servers using Docker and Drupal, heavily drawing form this guide:
+This a simple CMS solution for vanilla wow servers using docker and wordpress.

 ### Instructions lazycms

-FW rules: 80/443

 First, clone the repository and move into it.